Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

 Given that the features of radars and cameras are heterogeneous, and the above fusion operations are sensitive to changes in the input data, the effectiveness of the modalities in particular scenarios is ignored.
 For example, the performance of the camera sensor tends to reduce in adverse weather conditions, while the radar sensor continues to work properly.
 Thus, the \textbf{attention} operation is proposed to re-calculate the weights of the feature maps from two modalities.
 One example of such an approach is Spatial Attention Fusion (SAF), proposed by Chang~\etal~\cite{chang2020spatial}.
 SAF extracts the spatial attention matrix from the radar images and then employs it to re-weight the feature maps from the image branch.
 Other approaches leverage the Mixture of Expert (MoE) \cite{jacobs1991adaptive, kim2020grif} to extract feature maps from respective expert networks and calculate the attention weights by a gating network.
 After that, based on these weights, the feature maps are re-assigned to optimize fusion performance.

-\subsubsection{Network Architectures}
+\subsection{Network Architectures}

 Generally, networks for radar-camera fusion are structured with dual input branches, where the data from radar and camera is input separately.
 Depending on the desired fusion stage, raw data, feature maps or final objects are fused in the designed network for fusion results.
-Based on the representations of radar data, we classify the radar-camera fusion networks into point-based and image-based networks.
+Based on the representations of radar data, we classify the radar-camera fusion networks in object detection and semantic segmentation tasks into point-based and tensor-based networks.
 We also provide a chronological overview of radar-camera fusion algorithms in Fig. \ref{fig:networks}, and summarize the comparable contents in Table \ref{tab:fusion methods}.

-\paragraph{Point-based Networks}
+\subsubsection{Point-based Networks}

+Point-based Networks take radar point clouds as input.
+According to the different radar point cloud processing methods, we subdivide the point-based methods into projection-based, pseudo-image-based, voxel-based and BEV-based methods.